Street fundraising: Door-to-door fundraising

-Door to door fundraisers call at people's homes to solicit donations for various charities.
+Door-to-door fundraisers call at people's homes to solicit donations for various charities.
 Usually this means a regular donation, but it can also be a one-off payment.

-Some door to door fundraisers work in teams.
+Some door-to-door fundraisers work in teams.
 They will come to an area only once to approach as many homes as possible.
-Some charities and agencies are unable to make appointments to return, which may lead to a high pressure situation where a person may feel obliged into making a decision to support the charity.
-Other door to door fundraisers work alone.
+Some charities and agencies are unable to make appointments to return, which may lead to a high-pressure situation where a person may feel obliged into making a decision to support the charity.
+Other door-to-door fundraisers work alone.
 In this case they are likely to live locally and are able to make appointments to return to see a person who may be interested in supporting the charity.
 This gives people more time to think it over and research the charity, and they are far less likely to feel pressured.

-It is important to remember that many organisations take varying approaches to door to door fundraising.
+Many organizations take varying approaches to door-to-door fundraising.
 There is a vast difference between charity fundraising agencies and marketing companies.
 Fundraising agencies usually pay a flat rate to fundraisers, whereas marketing companies often work on a purely commission basis, meaning the fundraiser is under greater pressure to complete the donation leading to higher pressure tactics to being used.

 Volunteer fundraisers

 Charities have always relied upon individuals to help raise money for them.
 These people use many methods, such as collecting cash in boxes or tins, sponsored tasks, organising events and collecting from the attendees, or visiting people at their homes and asking for a donation.
 Volunteers may contribute just a few hours as a one-off action or work regularly for a charity for many years.
 There are examples of dedicated individuals raising enormous sums for their favourite charity, just in their spare time.
-However, by nature this is an unreliable way for major charitable organisations to source their funds.
+However, by nature, this is an unreliable way for major charitable organisations to source their funds.
 If charities were forced to manage on spontaneous donations alone, many would have to scale down their operations considerably and some would not function at all.